RaphHaddad/blog/content/post/demystifying-software-versioning.md

-In software, there are many layers of versioning involved depending on the stage of delivery, and it is important to ensure reliable and accurate traceability between these layers.
+In software, there are many layers of versioning involved depending on the stage of delivery, and it is important to ensure reliable and accurate traceability between these layers and their versions.
 For example: which release belongs to which package, and which package belongs to which source version.
-Versioning should be a simple exercise that is done through automated means.
+Versioning should be an exercise that is done through automated means and as part of an engineer's usual workflow.

-The reliance of automated tools to enable this is important, and without an understanding of which version belong to which artifact at a particular stage one can loose track and become overwhelmed.
-I hope that this post has clarified and made it easier to understand
+Finally, there must be a common understanding of versioning across technical and non-technical people in order to support a culture of collaboration that is focussed on knowing which versions contain which features, bugs, fixes, or experiments that will be presented to a product's customers.